ZigorTank/Endless-Pastabilities-Raid-Script/README.md

 - Rogue3
 - Rogue4

-The Rogue role can be replaced by any toons with interrupt hability.
+The Rogue role can be replaced by any toons with interrupt habilities.

 Then, just run : `.\MCTankTarget.ps1 -tankFile .\MCTankList.txt`
 This will produce a file named `MC-Targets.txt` containing a list of macros that you need to copy/paste in your in-game macros